How to maximize your Glutathione levels the natural way

 And yet the ally you really want fighting your cellular battles is glutathione, the antioxidant known as the body's master cell protector.
 It is essential for life-just like oxygen.
 Most likely, glutathione is just the most important antioxidant you've never heard of.

 Scientists have long known of the critical role glutathione plays in protecting cells.
 Pub Med, maintained by the U.S. National Library of Medicine, has more than 92,000 articles (50,000 more than on vitamin C) substantiating its health benefits.

 Glutathione is produced naturally in our cells if the required building blocks are available.
 As an antioxidant, glutathione is present in every cell in your body to protect them from free radicals and oxidative stress, which is caused by environmental pollutants, diet, stress, and even exercise, just to name a few.

 Just as a car generates exhaust when it burns gasoline to produce energy, the body's natural processes generate "exhaust" as well-free radicals.
 These in turn can start chain reactions of oxidative stress that damage cells.
 Preventing these chain reactions is critical, as oxidative stress has been associated with more than 74 major diseases and disorders.
 Antioxidants halt these chain reactions.
-The reason glutathione is so important and effective is that it can subdue many more free radicals than
+The reason glutathione is so important and effective is that it can subdue many more free radicals than its antioxidant cousins.

 Why you need it

 You don't have to be a scientist or an antioxidant guru to appreciate everything glutathione can do for you and your cells.
 As you increase your glutathione levels, you can experience multiple benefits because glutathione:

 • Is present in every cell in the body.